DAB0mB/react-autorun/README.md

 # React Autorun

-React Autorun is a powerful macro that simplifies the management of dependencies for hooks in React.
-It offers a seamless way to specify dependencies while providing control over their behavior.
-With React Autorun, you can easily ignore specific objects from being included as dependencies, eliminating the need for workarounds like wrapping values with `useRef`.
+React Autorun is a powerful macro that simplifies dependency management for hooks in React.
+It provides a seamless way to specify dependencies while offering control over their behavior.
+With React Autorun, you can easily exclude specific objects from being included as dependencies, eliminating the need for workarounds like wrapping values with `useRef`.
+It is currently available as a plugin for [Babel](https://babeljs.io/) or [SWC](https://swc.rs/).
+For more information, refer to the [Installation and Setup](#installation-and-setup) section.

 ## Key Features